National September 11 Memorial Museum Pavilion

 Technical details

-Wrapped in reflective glass and metal panels, the Pavilion creates a naturally occurring threshold between the everyday life of the city and the uniquely spiritual quality of the Memorial.
+Wrapped in reflective glass and metal panels, the Pavilion creates a naturally occurring threshold between the everyday life of the city and the uniquely spiritual quality of the Memorial and Museum.

 With its low, horizontal form and its uplifting geometry the Pavilion acts as a bridge between two worlds: between the Memorial and the Museum, the above and below ground, the light and dark, between collective and individual experiences.
 Inclined, reflective and transparent surfaces encourage people to walk up close, touch, and gaze into the building.